raspberrypilearning/generic-api-google-assistant/en/step_1.md

 	![dropdown](images/5-project-dropdown.png)

-- If it doesn't, click on the drop down and then select **all** from the popup to find and select your project.
+- If it doesn't, click on the drop down and then select **All** from the popup to find and select your project.

 	![select project](images/4-select-project.png)